Theresa Parker: Life

-Parker was born in Vienna on New Years Day, her father was the British Ambassador which accounts for her name as her godmother was Empress Maria Theresa.
-Her parents were Thomas Robinson, 1st Baron Grantham and Frances Worsley.
+Daughter of Thomas Robinson, 1st Baron Grantham and Frances Worsley, Parker was born in Vienna, where her father was the British ambassador.
+The empress Maria Theresa stood as her godmother, and Theresa's name reflected this.

 She married John Parker, 1st Baron Boringdon in 1769.
-He had succeeded his father the year before.
+He had succeeded his father the year before but he was not to become Baron Boringdon until 1784.
 Her new husband's interests included drinking and gambling but Theresa, her sister Alice, and her brothers Frederick and Thomas, took an interest in decorating Saltram House.
 Her siblings advised on the embellishment of the house via correspondence with Theresa.
 She is credited with making Saltram a "showpiece of South West England.
 The six years until Theresa's death at the age of 30 are considered Saltram's golden age.
 The house owns ten portraits by Joshua Reynolds.
 Reynolds who was her friend spent two years trying to complete a profile picture of her.
-Robert Adam was commissioned in 1768 to create the saloon and the library.
-(The library is now the dining room.)
+Robert Adam was commissioned in 1768 to create the saloon and the library (the library is now the dining room).
 Adam, created everything from the door handles to the huge plasterwork ceiling.
 Thomas Chippendale made the furniture and Matthew Boulton made the four candelabras.
 She and her husband spent £10,000 on the saloon.

 She directed the design of the gardens and she had buildings built including an orangery she designed and her brother, Baron Grantham, designed in 1771 a summerhouse known as the Castle.
 Her brother admired her designs for an inkstand and she bought black Wedgewood and other ceramics for the house.
 With Reynolds assistance she bought paintings by Philippe Jacques de Loutherbourg, George Stubbs, Angelica Kauffman and Antonio Zucchi painted the ceilings of her new rooms.

-In 1775, she was pregnant when she lost the baby after a fever in September.
-As a result, she died of the resulting complication on 21 December.
+In September 1775 she suffered a miscarriage after a fever and died of resulting complications on 21 December.
 Her obituary was written by Joshua Reynolds.